dsnopek/godot-website/collections/_article/contribution-policy-2026.md

 date: 2026-06-25 18:00:00
 ---

-For the last several years we have become overwhelmed by the large number of PRs, especially those from new contributors.
+Over the last several years we have become overwhelmed by the large number of code contributions (pull requests), especially those from new contributors.
 The number of open PRs has become a meme in the community.
 In part, the number of open PRs is a healthy sign that:

 1. People are interested in contributing to Godot and are willing to put in time to contribute,